lil-miss-saigon/Garden-Party/README.md

 # Garden-Party
-A complex garden adventure, avoided by the faint of heart!
+A complex gardening adventure, not for the faint of heart!